Ecological intelligence, embedded in landscape design decisions.

 Long-tail liability protection

-Where multi-year maintenance obligations apply, that documentation is the difference between a defensible decision and an exposed one.
+Where multi-year maintenance obligations apply, that documentation becomes the defensible decision.

 Compliance documentation, ready to submit

-Traceable community proposals calibrated to projected 2040 to 2060 conditions, suitable for biodiversity net gain submissions, CSRD disclosure, TNFD reporting, and planning authority review.
+PerenOS generates traceable community proposals calibrated to projected 2030–2060 conditions, structured for biodiversity net gain submissions, CSRD disclosure, TNFD reporting, and planning authority review.

 The reasoning starts with the ecological function required on site,